ErpNetDocs/tech/advanced/string-interpolation/examples/entity.md

 #### Breakdown
 1. `'The parent group of this product is '`
 2. `{General_Products_Products(1908c05a-790a-42be-a8d8-e850798b5530).ProductGroup.Parent.Name:en}`
-    * Acquires an object of type 'Product' from the `General_Products_Products` entity with the provided Id.
+    * Acquires an object of type 'Product' from the `General_Products_Products` entity with the provided 'Id'.
     * Follows the reference path:
         * `.ProductGroup`
             * `.Parent`